Lior30/cpp-app/README.md

   - [ImGui](https://github.com/ocornut/imgui): A bloat-free graphical user interface library for C++.
   - [cpp-httplib](https://github.com/yhirose/cpp-httplib): A single-file C++ header-only HTTP/HTTPS server and client library.

+-Before building: Click on 'ConnectedApp' at the solution explorer, and than: 'Set as Startup Project'.

 ### Cloning the Repository